kangzeroo/RentHero_Chatbot/README.md

 <br />

 ## Notes
-- You will need to modify `creds/development/dialogflow_config.js` & 'creds/staging/d'credentials file
+- You will need to modify `creds/development/dialogflow_config.js` & `creds/staging/development/dialogflow_config_staging.js` credentials file with the correct keys.